Cameron Bishop 'Heteromania - Occupy Conversations' 2013 digital video

-"Displacing the viewer, making them aware of the fictions and ill conceived ideologies that go into certain conventions is the key to the work.
+"Displacing the viewer, making them aware of the fictions and ... ideologies that go into certain conventions is the key to the work.
 Art is a tool through which a variety of identities can be staged and exposes the real world as an other space, or heterotopia."

 Cameron Bishop is a Melbourne based artist and academic.
 Working across a number of media (sculptural installation, digital animation, painting and drawing) he explores the relationship between the subject, artist and viewer, arguing that they are, under certain conditions, the same thing - supplementary subjects.
-He has had a number of solo and group shows and has collaborated with Bozo Ink, cheifly, with Simon Reis, as Bishop & Reis.
-Recently, he has been working with Simon in producing the Gallery X series - sculptural installations exhibited over 3 years at West Space, Seventh and Geelong Galleries.
-Each installation worked to critique the space in which they sat by replicating them in various scales and media.
-At Geelong they were given permission to intervene in two of the gallery's major paintings to re-order the viewing experience for the participant.
+He has had numerous solo and group shows and has collaborated with Bozo Ink on a number of sculptural projects - mainly with the artists Simon Reis and David Fitzsimmons.
+From 2010-12 he worked with Simon Reis (as Bishop and Reis) in producing the Gallery X series - sculptural installations exhibited over 3 years at West Space, Seventh and Geelong Galleries.
+Each installation worked to critique the gallery in which it sat by replicating the spaces in various scales and media.
+In doing this they literally immersed the viewer in the work of art.
+At Geelong they digitally reanimated two of the gallery's major paintings and literally insinuated the viewer into Australian art history.